qlik-oss/corectl/docs/corectl_context.md

-      --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) --json                     Returns output in JSON format if possible, disables verbose and traffic output --no-data                  Open app without data -q, --quiet                    Minimal logging, limited to printing IDs where possible -t, --traffic                  Log JSON websocket traffic to stdout --ttl string               Qlik Associative Engine session time to live in seconds (default "0") -v, --verbose                  Log extra information
+      --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) --json                     Returns output in JSON format if possible, disables verbose and traffic output --no-data                  Open app without data -q, --quiet                    Restrict output to consist of IDs only.
+This can be useful for scripting.
+  -t, --traffic                  Log JSON websocket traffic to stdout
+      --ttl string               Qlik Associative Engine session time to live in seconds (default "0") -v, --verbose                  Log extra information